munificent/craftinginterpreters/book/calls-and-functions.md

 This gets the interpreter ready to start executing code.
 After finishing, the VM used to free the hardcoded chunk.
-Now that the ObjFunction owns that code, we don't need to do that anymore, so the end of `interpret()` is simply:
+Now that the ObjFunction owns that code, we don't need to do that anymore, so the end of `interpret()` is simply this:

 ^code end-interpret (2 before, 1 after)

 The last piece of code referring to the old VM fields is `runtimeError()`.
-We'll revisit that later in the chapter, but for now, let's change it to:
+We'll revisit that later in the chapter, but for now let's change it to this:

 ^code runtime-error-temp (2 before, 2 after)